 3. The body.

 The body of the message is where everything comes together.
 Try to keep your writing concise and keep the email itself to just a few sentences when possible.
 If you have a lot of information to recap, use a structured form like bullet points or a numbered list to keep things organized.
-Otherwise, make use of space to keep your message readable.
+You can use proofreading tools like Grammarly or Essay Writing Service to make sure the body is perfect.

 4. The closing.